 Currently, McKinley is Associate Professor of Music Composition and Theory at Roger Williams University where he also runs the RWU Center for Electronic and Computer Music and is the founder and director of the Alba Music Festival Composition Program in Alba, Italy.
 From 2008 to 2012, he served as Assistant Professor of Music and Music Program Coordinator at Indiana University East, developing the music program, music curriculum, and building the department’s electronic and computer music studio.
 McKinley has served as composer-in-residence at InverHills College in Minnesota, and he has taught composition and theory at the University of Minnesota School of Music, St. Olaf College, Washington and Lee University, and the University of Tennessee School of Music.
 Also active as a performer and improviser, McKinley is a founding member of earWorm, an electroacoustic improvisation collective of composer-performers.

-McKinley holds a Bachelor of Music degree in jazz studies from the New England Conservatory of Music, a Master of Music degree in composition from the University of Michigan, and a Ph.D. in composition from the University of Minnesota.
-Among principal teachers are John McNeil in jazz studies and composers Malcolm Peyton, Alex Lubet, Doug Geers, David Gompper, George Wilson, Michael Daugherty, and William Bolcom.
+McKinley holds a Bachelor of Music degree in Jazz Studies from the New England Conservatory of Music, a Master of Music degree in Composition from the University of Michigan, and a Ph.D. in composition from the University of Minnesota.
+Among principal teachers are Malcolm Peyton, Alex Lubet, Doug Geers, David Gompper, George Balch Wilson, Michael Daugherty, and William Bolcom.

-His music is published by American Composers Edition in New York.
+His music is distributed by Subito Music Distributors (BMI) and American Composers Edition (BMI).